alters-mit/magnebot/doc/api/magnebot_static.md

 ## Fields

+- `robot_id` The ID of the robot.

+- `joints` A dictionary of [Static robot joint data](https://github.com/threedworld-mit/tdw/blob/master/Documentation/python/robot_data/joint_static.md) for each joint.
+Key = The ID of the joint.

+- `joint_ids_by_name` A dictionary of joint names.
+Key = The name of the joint.
+Value = The joint ID.

+- `non_moving` A dictionary of [Static data for non-moving parts](https://github.com/threedworld-mit/tdw/blob/master/Documentation/python/robot_data/non_moving.md) for each non-moving part.
+Key = The ID of the part.

+- `body_parts` A list of joint IDs and non-moving body part IDs.

+- `immovable` If True, the robot is immovable.

 - `arm_joints` The name and ID of each arm joint.
 Key = The [`ArmJoint` enum value](arm_joint.md).
 Value = The object ID.

 - `wheels` The object IDs of each wheel.
 Key = The [`Wheel` enum value](wheel.md).